 How will I know it when I see it?

 Common knowledge is another element that will take up space in your papers.
 It is information that does not need to be cited because it is readily found in other sources and is well known by the general public.
+In other words it is information that is not specific to one source it is info that will be found across multiple sources.
 For example:

 There is a movement in certain border states to have a wall erected a long the border with Mexico.
 (Common Knowledge)

 Other information that is not readily known: statistics, opinions, theories must be cited because you, as the researcher, got that information from somewhere else and must give credit:

 "Opposition to the fence intensified last month after Mr. Chertoff used authority provided by Congress to waive more than two dozen environmental laws and others to push ahead with construction.
 Mr. Chertoff said his department needed to bypass the laws if it was to meet the goal set by Congress two years ago of completing at least 670 miles of fence by the end of this year."
 (Information will need to be cited whether in direct quotation or paraphrase)

 Sometimes it can be hard to distinguish between what you might consider common knowledge and what is information that needs to be cited.
 A good rule of thumb to follow is "when in doubt, cite".
 However, when you are researching you will start to see information over and over again.You might not have known this information before you keep seeing it in serveral sources.
 If this information is broad and provides a basic statement of fact it is probably common knowledge.
 If it is very specific or something that you would need to look up this is a good indication it should be cited.